LintaoAmons/bookmarks.nvim/README.md

 - [x] remove parse commands, prefer BookmarkCommands instead
 - [x] `BookmarkCommands` commands picker, a picker allow user to trigger any bookmark command.
 - [x] more useful information when deal with corrupted json db (no issues report yet)
-- [ ] refactor: extract picker module
 - [x] telescope enhancement (use specific command instead)
 - [x] A new command to create bookmark and put it into specific bookmark list (instead current active one)
 - [x] Project
     - [x] Add a project field
     - [x] relative path. (project_path/relative_path can make the bookmarks portable, share your bookmarks to another people or your second laptop)
-    - [ ] bookmarks of current project
+    - [x] bookmarks of current project
-    - [ ] Hooks: Gotobookmark can trigger function like switch project automatically
+    - [x] Hooks: Gotobookmark can trigger function like switch project automatically
-- [ ] Grep content in bookmarks' files
+- [x] Grep content in files that contains bookmarks

 ### V2

+- [ ] refactor: extract picker module and remove unused modules
 - [ ] Sequance diagram out of bookmarks: Pattern `[actor] -->actor sequance_number :: desc`
 - [ ] buffer renderer
 - [ ] filetree-like BookmarkList and Bookmark browsing.